How to Get a Great Headshot

 - Don't let the photographer photoshop out wrinkles, heavily airbrush, or use dramatic studio lighting.

-Knowing what type of roles you would like to be cast for is very important, but at the same time you do not want to narrow yourself down.
-‘Who you are’ is what you need to bring to the casting directors.
-‘What you can be’ comes later.’
+Knowing what type of roles you would like to be cast for is very important, but at the same time, you do not want to narrow yourself down.
+‘Who you are’ is what you need to bring to casting directors.
+‘What you can be’ comes later.

 How often should I get new headshots?

-‘Your photograph should show how you look right now, which is why the usual recommendation is to have a new headshot every couple of years, or more often if you drastically change your appearance with a different hair cut or colour.’
+Your photograph should show how you look right now, which is why the usual recommendation is to have a new headshot every couple of years, or more often if you drastically change your appearance with a different haircut or colour.

 How many photos should I have on my Spotlight profile?

-‘If you have a good enough headshot, two or three good portfolio images are all you need to compliment it.
-A casting director is not going to sit and click through every photograph on your Spotlight profile, so make them count.’
+If you have a good enough headshot, two or three good portfolio images are all you need to compliment it.
+A casting director is not going to sit and click through every photograph on your Spotlight profile, so make them count.

-‘For the U.K. casting directors, definitely stick to the closer cropped head and shoulder portrait as it is what they are used to.
-If you are planning to send your Spotlight profile to any American casting directors, you certainly can have a ‘U.S. style headshot’ on your profile with a looser crop showing more of your body.’
+For the UK, casting directors, definitely stick to the closely cropped head and shoulder portrait.
+If you're planning to send your Spotlight profile to an American casting director, you may want to have a US-style headshot on your profile - this is a closer crop of the image which shows more of your body.

-‘The best approach to make-up styling is ‘you on a good day’ and not ‘you on a night out or first thing in the morning’.
-Make-up looks very different in front of a camera than it does in front of a mirror, so it is worth asking your photographer what they like to work with in order to ensure you get the best results from your shoot.’
+The best approach to make-up styling is ‘you on a good day’ and not ‘you on a night out' or 'you first thing in the morning’.
+Make-up looks very different in front of a camera than in front of a mirror, so it's worth asking your photographer what they like to work with to ensure you get the best results from your shoot.